 While I might not have lucked out in the clothing department, I did, however, score a brand new Dawn Doll lunch box one year, complete with matching Dawn Doll Thermos (plastic on the outside, glass on the inside!)
 The lunchbox was covered inside and out in shiny white vinyl, the same material Dawn herself was made from.
 Now, sitting here at my desk at 1am, I can still recall the smell and plasticky taste of my tuna sandwich after sitting in that lunchbox all morning.
 But I didn’t mind.
 It had the same smell as my dolls and all the other toys I loved back then.

 Nowadays, we understand the dangers of PVC, aka vinyl.
 Yet still, so many children’s toys, clothes, and school supplies (Lunchboxes, 3-ring binders, backpacks & school bags, etc.) are made from it.
 Fortunately, the Center for Health, Environment, and Justice (CHEJ) puts out an annual Guide to PVC-Free School Supplies, so vinyl can be easy to avoid.
+(Scroll down this list to find the most recent guide.)

 2010: All About the Styrofoam

 Not as easy to avoid these days is Styrofoam.
-While I might have carried a toxic vinyl lunchbox most days 1974, I did get to choose one hot cafeteria lunch per week (Tater Tots!), a lunch that was served on reusable plastic plates, with metal utensils, and durable plastic trays that the school washed and reused.
+While I might have carried a toxic vinyl lunchbox most days in 1974, I did get to choose one hot cafeteria lunch per week (Tater Tots!), a lunch that was served on reusable plastic plates, with metal utensils, and durable plastic trays that the school washed and reused.
 Yeah, they were plastic, but at least we didn’t throw them away.
 What we did throw away were paper napkins, paper (yes, paper) straws, and cardboard milk cartons.
 Isn’t that enough waste?

 Recently, I was shocked to learn that in the years since I was a kid, many schools have switched to throwaway Styrofoam trays and disposable plastic utensils.
 (Thankfully, the ‘tots have remained the same.)